wp-plugins/flyzoo/readme.txt

 * **Real time visitor monitoring**: Know what your visitors are looking for and where they come from to provide **customer support** and **increase sales**

-* **Customizable online, offline messages:** Welcome your visitors and invite them to chat live or contact you while you're offline!
+* **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat live or contact you while you're offline!
 Customize chat headers, pop up messages and add images to match your brand style.

 * **Customizable chat colors, dock layout & features**